calugj/platoon-cps/src/report/platoon.typ

 We can clearly see that the results are promising: cross correlating directly the random noise with the values received by the preceding vehicle can detect the attack.
 This reduces the computations needed to perform the detection in large-sized platoons.

-However, this approach will work only if the platoon has a number of vehicles such that each perturbation from the leader affects the vehicle $i$ whithin the correlation window.
+However, this approach will work only if the platoon has a number of vehicles such that each perturbation from the leader affects the vehicle $i$ within the correlation window.

 This is not guaranteed, as we can possibly have more that 50 vehicles on a platoon that would require a windows size of more than 1 minute.
 We also showed before that the longer the windows size, the longer the detection time.

 #figure(
-  image("./images/cross_correlation_long.png", width: 110%), caption: [Simplified cross correlation for a platoon of 20 cars: there are too many vehicles compared to the correlation windows, and the correlation is always 0]
+  image("./images/cross_correlation_long.png", width: 110%), caption: [Simplified cross correlation for a platoon of 20 cars: there are too many vehicles compared to the correlation windows, and the correlation is always 0.]
 )<fig:cross_correlation_long>

 In conclusion, although the solution proposed by the authors is more computationally demanding for long platoons, it's the only option that grants security.